-The result of the Governing Body's annual self-assessment questionnaire (July 2019) was a rating of "Good" to "Outstanding".
 The Governing Body also formally self-assessed its performance through its committees.
 In particular, all committees reviewed and confirmed their effectiveness in fulfilling their terms of reference via an annual cycle of business.
 A high level of governor engagement and corporation performance was evidenced by many examples of Governor "Support and Challenge" in the minutes of all meetings.